ikromin/jphotoframe/README.md

 ## Configuration

 Configuration is simple.
 Add a file called *config.properties* into the same directory as the jar file.
-Below is a sample configuration file.
+Below is a sample configuration file (note that you will need a valid OWM API key to get weather data).

 ```
 screenNumber=0